Ecwid/ecwid-api-docs/includes/_payment_api.md

 > Checkout flow for payment apps
 >
 > ![Checkout flow for payment apps](https://don16obqbay2c.cloudfront.net/wp-content/uploads/Payment-Method-Diagram-1511788692.png)

+#### 0. Merchant installs your app

+Merchant will need to install your app in order for your payment method and settings to be shown.

+Make sure you have a registered app with Ecwid with access to add a new shipping method.
+Get started with your app here: [Begin development](/begin-development)

 #### 1. User configures app settings in settings tab